Nonstationary Continuum-Armed Bandit Strategies for Automated Trading in a Simulated Financial Market: Technical Background

-However, we cannot determine how much \emph{pps} an \emph{s} can bring by the result of a single transaction.
-Since traders who receive limit orders at different prices enter the market at random, \emph{pps} is affected by the uncertainties in the market, i.e. \textbf{stochastic}.
-At the same time, the market is often dynamic, with a changing demand and supply range, so the probability distribution that \emph{pps} conforms to is also \textbf{changing with time}.
+PRZI contains a single parameter, $s$, which determines strategy behaviour.
+We can evaluate the performance of a particular \emph{s} value by \emph{profit-per-second} (\emph{pps}), which is determined by the profit made by a single transaction divided by the time that a specific value of \emph{s} exists.
+Under a certain value of \emph{s}, the greater the value of \emph{pps}, the better the \emph{s} value.
+Since traders who receive limit orders at different prices enter the market at random, \emph{pps} is affected by the uncertainties in the market, i.e., it is a stochastic process.
+At the same time, the market is often dynamic, with a changing demand and supply range, so the probability distribution that \emph{pps} conforms to is also changing with time.
 Therefore, \emph{pps} conforms to a stochastic process consisting of a cluster of random variables related to \emph{s} and \emph{t}, denoted as $D_t(s)$.

-Suppose we can change the value of \emph{s} at any time, in the whole transaction process.
-Since each trader can execute transactions a limited number of times, the chances to change the value of \emph{s} and use a specific value for transactions is also limited.
-Then we can regard $s$ as the arm of bandits in the MABs problem and $pps$ as the payoff, to transform the online parameter tuning problem of the PRZI algorithm into the MABs problem.
-Furthermore, since \emph{s} is a continuous value, and the distribution of \emph{pps} changes over time, it is both a \emph{Continuum Bandits} problem and a \emph{Non-stationary Bandits} problem.
-Together, we call it a \emph{Non-stationary Continuum Bandits (NCBs)} problem.
+In the whole transaction process, the value of $s$ can be changed at any time.
+Since each trader can execute transactions finite times, the chances to change the value of $s$ are limited.
+Therefore, we can consider the online parameter tuning problem of the PRZI algorithm by regarding $s$ as the arms of a bandit in the MAB problem, with $pps$ as the payoff.
+Furthermore, since $s$ is a continuous value, and the distribution of $pps$ changes over time, it is both a Continuum-Armed Bandit problem and a Nonstationary Bandit problem.
+Together, we call it a \emph{Nonstationary Continuum-Armed Bandit (NCAB)} problem.